zravi/Grub2Lumia/README.txt

 Q: Can you build Android?
 A: N/A because I'm a newbie to porting ROMs.

+Q: Can I use this grub for other Lumias?
+A: Yes but the partition layout is different.
+You need to edit grub.cfg first.

 Q: How does Android boots without vendor.img?
 A: Copy vendor files into /system/vendor (system.img/vendor) and create vendor shortcut in root to /system/vendor.